-This spring, we’re presenting an eclectic programme of talks and workshop to accompany our new production, On The High Road, focusing on how we inhabit space within our homes, families, cities, states, countries continents and on our stages.
+In spring 2019, we presented an eclectic programme of talks and workshop to accompany our production, On The High Road, focusing on how we inhabit space within our homes, families, cities, states, countries continents and on our stages.

-The programme brings together artists, scientists, musicians, architects and thinkers to explore some of the research and thinking that underpins the production, as well as creating an opportunity for people to gain insight into the company’s creative process.
+The programme brought together artists, scientists, musicians, architects and thinkers to explore some of the research and thinking that underpins the production, and created an opportunity for people to gain insight into the company’s creative process.

 Alternate Languages: Confronting Boundaries invites a critique of our relationship with one another and with our spaces.
 In a day of free immersive spatial activations, artworks, performances, workshops and discussions in the Royal Academy, we explore isolation and connection, exclusion and generosity, and ask what unites us and divides us.

 Suzy Willson, director of CLOD ENSEMBLE, will take participants through a series of exercises drawing on the work of French theatre teacher Jacques Lecoq, to explore ways in which we use our bodies to affect our relationship to others and the spaces we inhabit.